 Dean in an Interview for Pikicast, March 2016

-This feelings are also visible in his relationship with his fan, as we said earlier, with his need to be on stage.
-At the SWSX he even signed autograph to fans who were not old enough to go to the festival and were waiting outside on cars to steal some glances.
+These feelings are also visible in his relationship with his fan, with his need to be on stage previously mentioned.
+At the SWSX he even signed autographs for fans who were not old enough to go to the festival and were waiting outside on top of cars, trying to steal some glances.

-And if this interview and that event are a little bit old today, in an interview from December 2017 with 1theK for the release of his M/V Instagram he explained that he had removed all the pictures where he is acting handsome in order to favour those in which he’s natural.
-What does that have to do with Dean’s music approach?
-Well, for Dean what truly matter is above all his music hence this is what should come first.
+And if this interview and that event are a little bit old today, in an interview from December 2017 with 1theK for the release of his M/V Instagram he explained that he had removed all the pictures where he is acting handsome in order to favor those in which he’s natural.
+What does it have to do with Dean’s music approach?
+Well, for Dean what truly matters the most is his music hence this is what should come first.
 He doesn’t want to be liked for his appearance or his look but because of his work.

 Dean for 1theK December 2017

-This is with the same mind-set that Dean is approaching collaboration.
-Like he explained it, if he had been able to create with so much different artists, this is mainly because his collaborations had always been based on a mutual respect of the creative process of the other.
-Because with all the artists he collaborated, they had been able to combine their musical colours and hence to compose tracks each one more interesting than the other.
+This is with the same mindset that Dean is approaching collaboration.
+As he explained, if he had been able to create with so many artists, this is mainly because his collaborations had always been based on mutual respect for the creative process of the other.
+Because with all the artists he collaborated with, they had been able to combine their musical colors and hence compose unique and interesting tracks.

-So yes, more than a physique, Dean is first and foremost an artist who seems to be animated by an endless thirst for creation.
-One might appreciate or not his work but his projects are indubitably filled with ideas and he succeeded in developing a musical universe as much rich as various.
-In short, a musician who truly deserves all your attention, we are impatiently waiting for his next album!
+So yes, more than a look, Dean is first and foremost an artist who seems to be animated by an endless thirst for creation.
+Whether you like his work or not, his projects are indubitably creative and he succeeded in developing a musical universe as much rich as various.
+In short, a musician who truly deserves all your attention!

 Dean’s Live Facebook – Trad deanfluenza subs